 (2) Medals for 5 years age groups for 20K & 40K races

 The promoter reserves the option to change the composition of the fields

-- The cost of One Day USAC Licenses for recreational class (Citizen) riders will be paid by promoter
+- The cost of One Day USAC Licenses for recreation class (Citizen) riders will be paid by the promoter

 - Electronic timing and finish line camera services to be provided by Speed Sport Timing.

 - Medals will be presented for 1st through 3rd place for each event within each age division.

 - Cash prizes will be given out to the top 5 finishers in the Men 40+ (Cat 1-4) and Men 50+ (Cat 1-4) 40K races.